Want the perfect workout program?Take Quiz

 Note: Before we get into it, fasting isn’t for everyone!
 Speak with your doctor before starting a fast.
 If you want to fast for extended periods of time, 7 or more days it should be supervised by professionals.
 We don’t recommend fasting for the sole purpose of losing weight.
 There are better alternatives for weight loss.

-Fasting is when you stop eating for a period time.
-This might best be described through the word breakfast where you didn’t overnight and then broke fast with a meal in the morning.
+Fasting is when you stop eating for a period of time.
+This might best be described through the word breakfast, where you didn’t overnight and then broke fast with a meal in the morning.
 People have been fasting throughout time.
-There’s a number of reasons that people fast including religion, for overall health, medical reasons and for weight loss.
+There are several reasons that people fast, including religion, overall health, medical reasons, and weight loss.
 One thing to make sure is clear; fasting is not starvation.
 Fasting is something you will choose to do for whatever reason whereas starvation is usually out of your control.
 These days IF or intermittent fasting has become a mainstream tool to aid people in losing weight and feeling better all around.

 A few of the most common intermittent fasting protocols that you might come across are:

 16:8 Method: This might be the most popular IF technique as it’s easier to follow.
 You’ll simply have 16 hours of fasting and 8 hours of an eating window daily.
-If you’re getting proper sleep then this one should be easy to stick with.
+If you’re getting proper sleep, then this one should be easy to stick with.
 A tad more rigid version would be to switch up these times to 18 hours of fasting and 6 hours of feeding.
 Check out our 16/8 intermittent fasting 7-day meal plan for more information on this method.

 The Warrior Diet: With this IF technique you’ll be fasting for roughly 20 hours a day and will eat one large meal at night.

 12:12 Method: This might be the best IF programming for newbies to get used to fasting for set periods of time.
-The name describes exactly what it is, you can eat during a 12 hour period then fast for the other 12 hours.
-If you get used to the 12:12 then you might want to gradually step up to the 14:10 where you’ll decrease your feeding by two hours and increase the fast by the same amount.
+The name describes exactly what it is, you can eat during a 12-hour period and then fast for the other 12 hours.
+If you get used to the 12:12, then you might want to gradually step up to the 14:10, where you’ll decrease your feeding by two hours and increase the fast by the same amount.

 5:2 Diet: This isn’t technically a fasting protocol as there aren’t any set fasting time frames.
 With this one you will eat a regular diet for 5 days a week then drastically reduce your caloric intake for 2 days, only eating 1/5th of the normal amount.